hiulian69/Bank_Churn_Prediction/README_B.md

 * Handling unknown variables
     * Income_Category: Filling ordinal missing values with modes
     * Marital Status: filling missing values with dominant value
-    * Education Level:The category unknown has been left on purpose as this category was too large
+    * Education Level:The category unknown has been left on purpose as this category was too large to impute

-As we will be testing various models with our dataset it is necessary to conduct preprocessing for different types of models.
+As we will be testing various models with our dataset it is necessary to conduct different preprocessing for different types of models.

 Therefore a function has been created which allows us to decide what type of preprocessing should be done depending on which model will be used consequently.
 The function allows the user to decide wheter one hot encoding and/ or scaling should be used.

-## Feature Anaysis, Extraction & Selection
+## Feature Analysis, Extraction & Selection

 Logistic regression was conducted in order to understand the importance of the features.